ttskch/svg-paper/README.md

   // in the other words, if actual width of the content is bigger than 1000 it shrinks automatically .adjustText('#selector1', 1000)

-  // set max width to 800 and brings the element #_caseName to the center of 800 width area
+  // set max width to 800 and brings the element #selector2 to the center of 800 width area
   .adjustText('#selector2', 800, 'middle')

   // of course you can bring it to the end